siddhi-io/www/en/docs/docs/query-guide.md

 **Purpose**

-Group By allows users to aggregate values of multiple events based on the given group by fields.
+Group By allows users to aggregate values of multiple events based on the given group-by fields.

 **Syntax**

-The syntax for the Group By aggregate function is as follows.
+The syntax for the Group By with aggregate function is as follows.

 ```sql
 from <input stream>#window.<window name>(...)